All About ARC Lens or Anti-Glare Lens »

 Anti-reflective coatings in lenses have the following drawbacks:

 - ARC lenses look dirty due to the clarity of the lenses.
 Although they are not dirtier than uncoated lenses, they are more noticeable due to the lack of glare to hide the dirt.

 - They do not resist extreme temperatures.
 The coatings get damaged when it encounters situations where you are near either fire or ice.
 The low-quality coating can bubble or peel when you are close to extreme heat or cold.

-- You will damage the coated lens if you clean it with dry cloths frequently.
+- You will damage the coated lens if you clean it with dry clothes frequently.

 - Anti-reflective coating (ARC) is not available in contact lenses.
 So, this is a problem for the contact lens wearer.

 Caring of ARC Lens

 Lens cleaners with strong chemicals can damage the coating.
 So, always use only products that are recommended by the optician.
 Likewise, fine scratches are more visible on anti-reflection coated lenses than on uncoated lenses.
 To prevent lenses from scratches, always clean the ARC lens by wetting them first because a dry cloth on a dry lens can scratch the lens.